mvdh7/mvdh7.github.io/_posts/2019-06-24-challenger-ambio-presenters.md

 ---
-title: AMBIO conference author network
+title: AMBIO IX conference author network
 tags: AMBIO
 style: outline
 color: danger
-description: Switching data between Python and MATLAB, and using both together.
+description: Abstact submissions reveal the interconnected nature of marine biogeochemical research in the UK.
 comments: true
 ---

 The [Challenger Society's](https://www.challenger-society.org.uk/) *Advances in Marine Biogeochemistry IX* conference kicks off here at UEA later today.

-Although it's by no means a complete picture of the UK research community (e.g. heavy bias towards England), a quick graph analysis of the lists of authors for the submitted abstracts does reveal a fascinating network of collaborations in studying marine biogeochemistry across the different research institutes.
+Although it's by no means a complete picture of the UK research community (e.g. heavy bias towards England), a quick graph analysis of the lists of authors for the abstracts submitted to this conference does reveal a fascinating network of collaborations in studying marine biogeochemistry across the different research institutes.

 In this analysis, we say that there's a connection between two authors if their names appear on an abstract together.
 If person A and person B are co-authors on one abstract, and B is a co-author with C on another, then A and C are also connected via B. It's essentially a game of [six degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation).

-The headline result:

 ## 80% of authors are connected in a single group

-Four out of every five of the ~200 authors can be directly or indirectly connected to each via co-authorships on the submitted abstracts.
+That's four out of every five of the ~200 authors can be directly or indirectly connected to each via co-authorships on the submitted abstracts - a remarkable result.
 The remaining authors appear on independent abstracts that do not overlap with any others.
+The main group looks like this:

+![Graph of AMBIO abstract author institutes](https://raw.githubusercontent.com/mvdh7/mvdh7.github.io/master/images/blog/AMBIOinstitutes.png "Graph of AMBIO abstract author institutes.")

-*Below: the connection graph for the biggest interconnected group.
+*Above: connection graph for the biggest interconnected group.
 Each point represents a different author, coloured by their home institute, while the lines show the connections (i.e. co-authorships).
 City names refer to the corresponding university, and NOC includes both centres (Southampton and Liverpool).*

-![Graph of AMBIO abstract author institutes](https://raw.githubusercontent.com/mvdh7/mvdh7.github.io/master/images/blog/AMBIOinstitutes.png "Graph of AMBIO abstract author institutes.")

-There's strong representation from many of the major research institutes that you'd expect to see.
-It looks like some tend towards more internal collaborations, while others have scientists spread throughout the network, binding different sections of the community together.
-There are also lots of international connections, highlighting the UK's influence on the global stage.
+There's strong representation from many of the usual suspects.
+Interestingly, it looks like some of these tend towards more internal collaborations, while others have scientists spread throughout the network, binding different sections of the community together.
+There are also lots of international connections, highlighting the global nature of the scientific questions that we investigate.

-Looking forward to meeting everyone and hearing about lots of exciting new science!
+I'm looking forward to meeting everyone and learning about lots of exciting new science!

 {% if page.comments %}
 <div id="disqus_thread"></div>